 - Shall maintain records of their deliberations, which shall be made available to the public upon request.

 The purpose of the CIRC is to conduct a substantive review of a research project and the financial disclosure statements of an Investigator, when the Director of the Grants Development Office has referred these to the Committee after consultation with the Dean of Research and following guidance provided by the Committee.

-In making a recommendation to the Vice President for Academic Affairs, the CIRC will consider at least the following:
+In making a recommendation to the Vice President of Research & Economic Development, the CIRC will consider at least the following:

 - Is the activity consistent with the mission and goals of the University?